FGASA assists members to register with it’s accredited partner Institute for Guides and Trackers (IGT) to enroll for CATHSSETA programmes.

 - Marine Nature Site Guide NQF2

-- A signed CATHSSETA learner form (sent to you by FGASA)
+- A signed CATHSSETA learner form

 - A certified copy of your South African ID (for SA citizens)